 http://www.grist.org/news/maindish/2006/05/09/roberts/ (Interview with Grist Magazine’s David Roberts and Al Gore about An Inconvenient Truth)

 Al Gore said this, so how are we supposed to know fact from fiction in the global warming debate?
-The following paragraphs will inform the reader of the false claims, the facts, the selective facts, and tactics to scare and advertise.
+The following paragraphs will inform the reader of the false claims, the facts, the selective facts, and the tactics to scare and advertise.

 With these lectures, he only considered one point of view and did not consider the other side of the story (warming being natural), which would have made his movie a little more believable.